 We are a literary society which aims to knit together in a common bond of friendship lovers of that great master of humour and pathos, Charles Dickens.
 The NSW Dickens Society is a branch of the International Dickens Fellowship.

-Our patron is Miriam Margolyes
+Our patron is Miriam Margolyes OBE

 Our first branch meeting took place on 26 October 2002 and membership has grown since then.
-We usually have six meetings throughout the year, our last one in December being a Christmas Lunch, held jointly with the Australian Brontë Association.
+We usually have six meetings throughout the year, our last one in December being a Christmas Lunch, usually held jointly with the Australian Brontë Association.

 Each year we nominate a Dickens ‘Book of the Year’.
 Members vote for their preferred Dickens book; the book receiving the most votes becoming the ‘Book of the Year’.
-At each meeting members give short readings from the ‘Book of the Year’; we also show clips of the movie versions if the book in question has been made into a movie.
+At each meeting we have short readings from the ‘Book of the Year’; we also occasionally show clips of the movie versions if the book in question has been made into a movie.
 This is followed by a speaker who will discuss various aspects of Dickens life and times.
 However we are not academics who know everything about Charles Dickens , but are just enthusiastic amateurs who enjoy reading and talking about him and his writings.

-We publish a members only newsletter ‘Household Words’ to coincide with each meeting.
+We publish a bi-monthly newsletter Household Words to coincide with each meeting.

-‘Boz in Oz’, which includes articles written by the members themselves, has been a yearly publication since its inception in 2004.
-It is distributed at our Christmas lunch or the first meeting of the year.
+Boz in Oz, which includes articles written by the members themselves, has been our yearly journal published since its inception in 2004.
+It is now distributed each February at the first meeting of the year.
 For those member who provide a stamped self addressed envelope in A4 size, it can also be posted.